TomPace101/nanopore_diffusion/notes.md

 But you can assign data to a Vector from a numpy array: https://fenicsproject.org/qa/8774/defining-a-function-from-data/ You just need to get coordinates (and components in a vector case) for the dofs

+_IDEA_ use names for physical lines, surfaces, and volumes How?
+Through mesh metadata:
+include a dictionary giving names to these, and returning their gmsh numerical values.
+Or can gmsh not output integers?

 _IDEA_ "scriptlets"
 Python code that will be executed in a particular context: